-The driver request event is raised when suspending or resuming a device for power control (see tk_sus_dev) or when connecting a removable device such as USB or PC card.
+The driver request event is raised when suspending or resuming a device for power control (see tk_sus_dev) or when connecting a removable device such as USB.

-For example, when the system is suspended by tk_sus_dev , the driver request event for the suspend (TDV_SUSPEND) is raised in the μ T-Kernel (during tk_sus_dev processing) and the event function for each device is called with $evttyp = TDV_SUSPEND$.
+For example, when the system is suspended by tk_sus_dev, the driver request event for the suspend (TDV_SUSPEND) is raised in the μ T-Kernel (during tk_sus_dev processing) and the event function for each device is called with evttyp = TDV_SUSPEND.
 The event function called for each device performs necessary operations for suspend such as saving the state on receiving this driver request event.